mkons/DMC-Lexi/README.md

 ---

 ## Manuscript Sources
+This is an ongoing project.
+The manuscripts avaailable in v.1 are:

 - *Mount Athos, Xiropotamou Monastery 93 (Lambros 2426)* – 16th century
 - *Athens, National Library of Greece (EBE) 1082* – 15th century, ff.
 1–167